tubemogul/puppet-maxscale/README.markdown

    configuration parameters corresponding to the instance.
  - Inside the configuration parameters, you have:
    - `ensure`: used to force a service to run or to stop
-   - `logdir`: will setup the --logdir parameter on the maxscale service (and will create the directory if doesn't exists)
+   - `logdir`: will setup the --logdir parameter on the Maxscale service (and will create the directory if doesn't exists)
-   - `cachedir`: will setup the --cachedir parameter on the maxscale service (and will create the directory if doesn't exists)
+   - `cachedir`: will setup the --cachedir parameter on the Maxscale service (and will create the directory if doesn't exists)
-   - `datadir`: will setup the --datadir parameter on the maxscale service (and will create the directory if doesn't exists)
+   - `datadir`: will setup the --datadir parameter on the Maxscale service (and will create the directory if doesn't exists)
-   - `piddir`: will setup the --piddir parameter on the maxscale service (and will create the directory if doesn't exists)
+   - `piddir`: will setup the --piddir parameter on the Maxscale service (and will create the directory if doesn't exists)
    - `svcuser`: OS user to run the service under
    - `svcgroup`: OS group to use to set on the directories managed by the service
-   - `errmsgsys_path`: will setup the --language parameter on the maxscale service (to specify the path of the errmsg.sys file)
+   - `errmsgsys_path`: will setup the --language parameter on the Maxscale service (to specify the path of the errmsg.sys file)
    - `configfile`: path of the configuration file to be created and used for your instance
-   - `config`: contains a hash which will define the content of the maxscale configuration file.
-Each key represent a section, and each value is a has which will render like: `key = value`
+   - `config`: contains a hash which will define the content of the Maxscale configuration file.
+Each key represents a section, and each key has a value, which is represented like: `key => value`

 Default:
 ```